nxnikolaos/Fontaine-Films/README.md

 # FontaineFilms : Based on the TMDB API.

-Movie database React application, using a proxy backend server to make API calls.
+Movie database React application, using a proxy backend server to make API calls.<br>
-Users are able to search and get any information they need on their movie of choice.
+Users are able to search and get information on a movie of their choice.

 # Table of Contents